marcoalmeida/ddblibrarian/README.md

 `version-id` is an arbitrary string used to uniquely identify all items created thereafter.

-The usual `GetItem`, `PutItem`, `UpdateItem`, and `DeleteItem` API calls will default to reading and writing from/to the most recent version.
+The wrappers around the usual `GetItem`, `PutItem`, `UpdateItem`, and `DeleteItem` API calls will read and write from/to the *active version* (usually the most recent one).

-To obtain a specific version of a given item, `GetItemFromSnapshot` can be used.
+To work with a specific version of a given item, another set of API calls (carrying the suffix `FromSnapshot`), is provided.

 ## Core concepts